tayloraswift/swift-png/doc/3.0.0/tutorials.md

     }
 ```

-The above code is, of course, equivalent to a single call to `encode(rgba: sepia, size: rectangular.properties.size, as: .rgb16, path: outputPath, level: 8)`.
+The above code is, of course, equivalent to a single call to `encode(rgba: sepia, size: rectangular.properties.size, as: .rgb16, path: outputPath, level: 8)`, though `encode` will strip the ancillary chunks from the output image.

 You might wonder why the `Data.Uncompressed` API even exists, if the namespace-level APIs are so much more convenient.
 The answer is that the `Data.Uncompressed` API is much more flexible.
-The `compress(path:chunkSize:level:)` and `decompress(path:)` methods have generic variants `compress<Destination>(to:chunkSize:level:)` and `decompress<Source>(from:)` which take source and destination arguments that conform to the protocols `DataSource` and `DataDestination`, respectively.
+Aside from supporting ancillary chunks and custom data chunking intervals, the `compress(path:chunkSize:level:)` and `decompress(path:)` methods have generic variants `compress<Destination>(to:chunkSize:level:)` and `decompress<Source>(from:)` which take source and destination arguments that conform to the protocols `DataSource` and `DataDestination`, respectively.

 ```swift
 protocol DataSource